Environment Setup

 └── tests.toml

-The my_chat_app/ package here contains two processes:
+The my-chat-app/ package here contains two processes:

-• my_chat_app/ — containing the main application code, and
+• my-chat-app/ — containing the main application code, and

 • send/ — containing a script.